-Together with the staff of PSNI I have privileged access to data and information to support the discharge of the policing function and ensure that the work undertaken by PSNI is factual, accurate and complete.
-The PSNI has a duty to respect this privilege and ensure that the personal information entrusted to it is safeguarded properly.
-The PSNI complies with the mandatory requirements in the Cabinet Office's Security Policy Framework and has developed its information assurance strategy to meet those requirements.
-To implement the strategy, PSNI's Information Assurance Policy is supported by 27 detailed technical information security standards.
+Together with the staff of PSNI, I have privileged access to data and information to support the discharge of the policing function and ensure that the work undertaken by PSNI is factual, accurate and complete.

+The Service adopts the principles of the Cabinet Office's Security Policy Framework achieving certified compliance with the Public Service Network and National Policing information security requirements on 24th October 2015.
+PSNI will move to adopt the Government Security Classification (GSC) policy with effect from 1st June 2016 in line with National Policing Chief Council's direction.